umbertodicanito/MQTTClient/README.md

 #MQTTClient

-_Progetto di calcolatori elettronici e reti di calcolatori.
-U. Di Canito, E.Palmisano._
+_Project of Electronic Computer and Computer network course.
+Developers:U. Di Canito, E.Palmisano. email:info@lowboys.it_

 Application implemented is a simple MQTT client that allows: